aipress24/aipress24/README.md

 We welcome contributions from the community!
 Whether you're a developer, designer, journalist, or simply someone passionate about media and innovation, there are many ways to get involved:

-- **Submit Issues**: If you find bugs or have feature requests, please submit an issue on our GitHub repository.
+- **Submit Issues**: If you find bugs or have feature requests, please submit an issue on our GitHub repository [issue tracker](https://github.com/aipress24/aipress24/issues).
 - **Fork the Repository**: Make changes in your own fork, and submit a pull request when you're ready.
 - **Join Discussions**: Participate in discussions on our forums or GitHub issues to help shape the future of Aipress24.
 - **Documentation**: Help improve our documentation by contributing to our Wiki or README files.